sawangsi/Abnormal-Vertebral/README.md

 * I verify my own knn by implement the knn in sklearn to check whether the accuracy of the model are the same or not

 ## Further work
-* find the suitable
+* Find the suitable k
-* implement other distance
+* Implement other distance
-* implement weighted decision
+* Implement weighted decision